DPIRD-DMA/blog/docs/_posts/2021-07-01-Train-a-Deep-Learning-image-classifier-in-5-minutes-with-Python.md

 If you are running Ubuntu 20.04, the system should have automatically installed the correct driver, assuming third-party drivers are enabled.
 If the terminal gives you an error then head over to the NVIDIA site and download and install the latest driver for your particular GPU.
 Now that your driver is sorted, you are going to need to install ‘conda’ and then create a new environment with fastai v2 and jupyter notebook installed.
 The process to do this changes from time to time so head over to the fastai <a href="https://github.com/fastai/fastai">github page</a> to check the latest setup instructions.

-Getting data:
+Getting data:<br>
 To train your Deep Learning model you will need to supply the model with some manually labelled data.
 The classic example here is training a model to classify photos of cats and dogs, however, in the last couple of years, this task has become almost too easy.
 So instead you will train your model to distinguish between ten different breeds of dogs, a significantly harder task.
 Fortunately, this dataset already exists.
 It is called ‘Imagewoof’ and you can <a href="https://github.com/fastai/imagenette">download it here</a>, go ahead and download the “320 px download” version and extract the archive.
 Within the extracted folder, open up the ‘train’ subfolder.
 Within the ‘train’ folder you will note that each further subfolder contains about one thousand images of one dog breed.
 There are ten such subfolders, so there are ten dog breeds and about ten thousand photos in total.

-Start running the code:
+Start running the code:<br>
-Head over to our repo and download this notebook.
+Head over to our repo and download <a class="jn" href="https://github.com/DPIRD-DMA/blog/blob/master/notebooks/Deep%20Learning%20image%20classifier">this notebook</a>.
 Start jupyter from the terminal with the command ‘jupyter notebook’.
 You should now see a new tab in your default web browser, from within this tab, navigate to the downloaded notebook and open it.

 Run the first cell, this pulls in the fastai library which contains all the tools you need for this notebook.